Monday, November 18, 2019

 - Want to expand their facilitation toolkit and skills

-Note: This session does not address the facilitation clinical or therapeutic groups.
+Note: This session does not address facilitation of clinical or therapeutic groups.

 You Will Learn: